Marine Biology (BA/BS) Contact Information

 Winter

-Upper-division biology course or general-education elective course 4
+Upper-division Biology course or core-education elective course 4

 BI 401, BI 402, BI 403, or BI 409 at Oregon Institute of Marine Biology 3-5

-Elective courses or courses in modelling, analysis, programming, and statistics, if needed 8
+Elective courses or courses in modeling, analysis, programming, and statistics, if needed 8

 Credits 15-17